AuthArmor/autharmor-php/readme.md

 ## Using the AuthArmor class

-Place your AuthArmor API credentials in the `autharmor_creds.php` file then include and instantiate an AuthArmor object:
+Place your AuthArmor API credentials in the `autharmor_creds.php` file then instantiate an AuthArmor object:

 ```php
 require('./AuthArmor.php');